Textualize/textual/docs/README.md

 # Documentation Workflow

 * Ensure you're inside a *Python 3.10+* virtual environment
+* Install the material theme using `pip install mkdocs-material`
+* Install the strings extension using `pip install mkdocstrings-python`
 * Run the live-reload server using `mkdocs serve` from the project root
 * Create new pages by adding new directories and Markdown files inside `docs/*`